-7. RELATIONSHIP & ACCOUNTABILITIES WITH THE BOARD AND ITS COMMITTEES/GROUPS
+8. RELATIONSHIP & ACCOUNTABILITIES WITH THE BOARD AND ITS COMMITTEES/GROUPS closely with the board's other committees and groups to provide advice and assurance to the board through the

-7.1 Although the board has delegated authority to the committee for the exercise of certain functions as set out within these terms of reference, it retains overall responsibility and accountability for the safety, security and use of information to support the quality and safety of healthcare for its patients through the effective governance of the organisation.
+Although the board has delegated authority to the committee for the exercise of certain functions as set out within these terms of reference, it retains overall responsibility and accountability in relation to its role as corporate trustee.

-7.2 The committee is directly accountable to the board for its performance in exercising the functions set out in these terms of reference.
+The committee is directly accountable to the board for its performance in exercising the functions set out in these terms of reference.
+Through its chair and members, it will work